greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 - The table name specified in the `ALTER TABLE` command must be the actual table name of the partition, not the partition alias that is specified in the classic syntax.
 - Use the `pg_partition_tree()` function to view the structure of a partitioned table.
 This function returns the partition hierarchy, and can help you identify the particular partitions you may want to alter.
-- These `ALTER PARTITION` operations are supported if no data is changed on a partitioned table that contains a leaf child partition that has been exchanged to use an external table.
+- These `ALTER PARTITION` operations are supported if no data is changed on a partitioned table that contains a leaf partition that has been exchanged to use an external table.
 Otherwise, an error is returned.

     -   Adding or dropping a column.
     -   Changing the data type of column.

-- These `ALTER PARTITION` operations are not supported for a partitioned table that contains a leaf child partition that has been exchanged to use an external table:
+- These `ALTER PARTITION` operations are not supported for a partitioned table that contains a leaf partition that has been exchanged to use an external table:

-    -   Setting a subpartition template.
+    -   Setting a sub-partition template.
     -   Altering the partition properties.
     -   Creating a default partition.
     -   Setting a distribution policy.